There’s a TON of controversy surrounding this place. All opinions are my own. I don’t condone any cruelty or mistreatment of animals.

 This doesn’t mean I completely side with those who think this place is amazing.
-I definitely think they expect too much out of them.
+I definitely think they expect too much out of the tigers.
+I think that’s clear to any visitor.
 They are animals, not a sideshow.
 I think it’s a cool thing to do, but they really should limit their activity.
+Maybe not have so many visitors in a day.
 I know the temple wants to make money, but constantly having the tigers pose with tourists ALL THE TIME isn’t exactly good.
 I mean, we were only here for a short period of time in the grand scheme of things, but I do think these poor guys need a break from doing this every day, all day.

-When we fed the baby tigers, they weren’t all that hungry because they were JUST fed during the morning session.
+When we fed the baby tigers, they weren’t all that hungry, because they were JUST fed during the morning session.
 The staff MADE them eat in order to get that “picture perfect opportunity” for us, which I didn’t think was right.
-The volunteers – the ones who come from all over the world – were GREAT and SUPER friendly towards the tigers, but I have to admit, the locals were pretty harsh.
+The volunteers – the ones who come from all over the world – were GREAT and SUPER friendly towards the tigers, but I do think the locals were pretty harsh towards them.

-A big “what should I do?” tourists ask themselves is if they should book the morning program I’ve been mentioning, or just visit in the afternoon.
-We visited in the afternoon, and while I do feel the morning would have been better – as you definitely get to do more with the tigers, not to mention they are more active and fresh earlier in the day – the afternoon provides just as much opportunity and excitement.
-If we were to go back, I still wouldn’t do the morning program, for the mere fact you have wake up at 4:30AM.
+A big “what should I do?” tourists ask themselves is if they should book the morning program I’ve been mentioning, or visit in the afternoon.
+We visited in the afternoon, and while I do feel the morning would have been better – as you definitely get to do more with the tigers, not to mention they are more active earlier in the day, the afternoon provides just as much opportunity and excitement.
+If we were to go back, I still wouldn’t do the morning program, for the mere fact that you have wake up at 4:30AM.
 No thanks!

 But really, aside from the tigers not playing as much as they would have in the morning, we didn’t miss much.
-We still got to pet, walk, and take pictures with them (which you can see above), and all of that was included in the admission price of 600 baht per person.
+We still got to pet, walk, and take pictures with them, and all of that was included in the admission price of 600 baht per person.
 In addition to the standard admission, there are a few programs to choose from that require an “extra donation” if you so choose.
-We fed the baby tigers for an additional 1,000 baht per person, and really, they were so adorable it was well worth the price!
+We fed the baby tigers for an additional 1,000 baht per person.
+They were so adorable, it was well worth the price!